Fly to Lofoten

-There is now an airbus express from Evenes to Lofoten.
 More and more people therefore choose to fly to Harstad/Narvik Airport (EVE), which is 170 km from Svolvær.
-The airbus provides an easy and weather-proof entrance to Lofoten.
-This is often the cheapest option for flying to Lofoten.
+And beginning in May 2024, Best Arctic provides an easy and weather-proof entrance to Lofoten with on their Artic route.
+Flying to Evenes is often the cheapest option for flying to Lofoten.
 Widerøe collaborates with several airlines such as SAS, KLM, Air France and Finnair, which thus offer consistent tickets from all over the world.

-Widerøe offers direct flights from Oslo airport Gardermoen to Lofoten.
-Widerøe also offers several flights daily from Bodø (BOO) and Tromsø to Svolvær (SVJ) and Leknes (LKN).
+Widerøe offers direct flights from Oslo Airport Gardermoen and Bergen Airport during the summer season to Lofoten.
+Widerøe also offers several flights daily from Bodø (BOO) to Svolvær (SVJ) and Leknes (LKN).
 Widerøe have flights between Bodø and Røst (RET), they also have flights between Røst and Svolvær.
 For more information and to buy tickets, visit www.wideroe.no.

 SAS + Widerøe offer transfer options

 SAS offers direct flights from Norway’s international airport, Oslo Gardermoen (OSL), to Bodø (BOO) and Tromsø.
 From Bodø you may continue with Widerøe to Svolvær (SVJ) and Leknes (LKN).
 From Tromsø you can also fly to Leknes and you may also fly from Bodø to Røst (RET).
 You can buy one connecting ticket for the entire journey on either www.flysas.com or www.wideroe.no.